Uncompensated Care Analytics

 The inclusion of Worksheet S-10 in the 2017 and 2018 proposed rules, especially the clear language in the 2018 rule regarding its implementation, demonstrates that the inclusion of Worksheet S-10 as a key component of the uncompensated care formula in the near future is inevitable.

 The uncompensated care payment formula in the 2018 proposed rule highlights CMS’s intent to use Worksheet S-10’s from prior fiscal years in the initial implementation.
 As shown in the table below, in the 2018 proposed rule, FY 2014 will be the initial reporting period incorporated in the formula.
-One thing to keep in mind is that CMS has already stated that hospitals will not have the ability to revise their Worksheet S-10s from FY 2014.
+In recent announcements, CMS has given hospitals a deadline of September 30, 2017, to submit amended FY 2015 and FY 2014 Worksheet S-10 data.

 With deep expertise in complex and data-intensive cost report issues, such as Medicare Bad Debt and Medicare DSH, HPS is ideally positioned to work with hospitals to deliver Worksheet S-10s that are complete and accurate.
-Our UCA solution provides hospitals with detailed documentation, an analysis of the impact that your Worksheet S-10 results will have on uncompensated care and EHR incentive payments, and benchmarking against peer hospitals.
+Our Uncompensated Care Analytics solution provides hospitals with the core data points needed to complete Worksheet S-10, detailed documentation to expedite the audit process, an analysis of the impact that Worksheet S-10 results will have on your uncompensated care payments and benchmarking against peer hospitals.